zohooo/jekyde/README.md

     http://localhost:4040/w

-You can edit your posts and templates in browser.
+You can edit your posts and pages in browser.